D3XX3R/starred/README.md

 - [Stuw/shelly-plug-monitor](https://github.com/Stuw/shelly-plug-monitor) – Grafana+prometheus based power usage monitoring for Shelly Plug S
 - [Syncplay/syncplay](https://github.com/Syncplay/syncplay) – Client/server to synchronize media playback on mpv/VLC/MPC-HC/MPC-BE on many computers
 - [TarlogicSecurity/BlueSpy](https://github.com/TarlogicSecurity/BlueSpy) – PoC to record audio from a Bluetooth device
+- [ThatCuteOne/nrc-prism-wrapper](https://github.com/ThatCuteOne/nrc-prism-wrapper) – A Wrapper for Norisk Client to be used in other launchers(prism,multimc,modrinth)
 - [TheWicklowWolf/ChannelTube](https://github.com/TheWicklowWolf/ChannelTube) – Download Video or Audio from YouTube channels on a schedule via yt-dlp.
 - [Tiger14n/RVC-GUI](https://github.com/Tiger14n/RVC-GUI) – Just a fork of RVC for easy audio file voice conversion locally
 - [Tkd-Alex/Twitch-Channel-Points-Miner-v2](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2) – A simple script that will watch a stream for you and earn the channel points.